microsoft/griffel/apps/website/docs/react/guides/ssr-usage.md

 # Server-Side Rendering

-Griffel fully supports Server-Side Rendering.
+Griffel provides first class support for Server-Side Rendering.

 ## Next.js

 ### Base setup

-For basic instructions on getting Next.js set up, see [Getting Started](https://nextjs.org/docs/getting-started).
+For basic instructions to setup Next.js, see [Getting Started](https://nextjs.org/docs/getting-started).
 Please complete following steps:

 1. Get a basic Next.js setup running, rendering a page from the `pages` folder, as guided by the tutorial.
 2. Add the Griffel to dependencies (`@griffel/react` package`), check [Install](/react/install) page.